 Looking Back to Advance Forward

 Today, RLC’s restoration and preservation work continues.
-A National, State, and Local Historic Landmark that still has many stories to tell.
+The site is a National, State, and Local Historic Landmark that still has many stories to tell.
 For 175 years, Rancho Los Cerritos has stood witness to our shared history by inspiring curiosity and respect for our past, enriching understanding of our present, and creating excitement for our future.

 Looking Back to Advance Forward is a project to capture, store, and reuse rainfall on our historic property.
 The purpose for this project is to create an innovative model for stormwater reclamation that can serve as a national model.
 Our project will use two distinct methods for capturing, storing, and treating stormwater—one that uses new technology, and one that uses traditional methods.

 Rancho Los Cerritos is implementing the latest technology, enabling us to capture an additional 140,000 Cubic Feet of runoff that will increase our stormwater capture from 40% to 95% annually.
-The majority will be absorbed and collected through new permeable paving leading to an underground 10,000 gallon cistern located at the top of the site.
+The majority will be absorbed and collected through new permeable paving leading to an underground 22,000 gallon cistern located at the entrance to the site.
 Stormwater captured at the cistern will be filtered and treated using ultraviolet sterilization as greywater recapture for onsite landscape.

 Thank you to Port of Long Beach for providing the initial funding to this project with a grant of an unprecedented $1 million.